Are you looking for the best Pro-Tec BMX helmets to keep your head safe and secure during your sessions?

 First, the Classic helmet sits a little higher compared to Old School, which has a lower back.

 And second, this is an in-mold helmet and not a hard shell like the Old School and Fullcut are.
 (Refer to what’s the difference above.)

 Moreover, all Pro-Tec BMX helmets feature an ABS shell and an EPS liner, guaranteeing high-impact protection.

 Like my favorite helmet, Classic also rocks eleven open holes for ventilation, which work really well in the hot weather.

-But what’s one of my most important findings when testing and comparing the Old School vs. Classic helmets is that the fit and wear on the former are a lot better.
+But one of my most important findings when testing and comparing the Old School vs. Classic helmets is that the fit and wear on the former are much better.

 I think that comes from the fact that the Old School sits deeper on your head, wrapping around it more nicely.

 Do I recommend the Pro-Tec Classic helmet?
 YES!
 (If you need a slightly lighter helmet.)